Mephies/TMTA20/README.md

 **Test Execution Chart:**

-**The final report shows that a number of 3 tests have failed out of a total of 25.**
+**The final report shows that a number of 3 tests have failed out of a total of 12.**

-**A total of 3 bugs were found, from which 2 are high and 1 is medium.**
+**A total of 3 bugs were found, from which 1 is high, 1 is medium and 1 is low.**

 **General Conclusion:**

--   **Test Cases: 25 created, 22 passed, 3 failed**
+-   **Test Cases: 12 created, 9 passed, 3 failed**
 -   **Test Coverage: Approximately 85% of the in-scope requirements were covered.**
 -   **Uncovered Functionalities: Detailed performance testing was not conducted; some aspects of security testing were not covered.**
 -   **Product Impact: The bugs identified do not critically impact the product's launch but should be addressed promptly.**